Find and close gaps in Live Paint groups

 Learn how to detect, manage, and close gaps in Live Paint groups.

 Gaps are small spaces between paths.
-If paint leaks through and paints faces you did not intend, you probably have a gap in your artwork.
+If paint leaks through and paints faces you did not intend to paint, you probably have a gap in your artwork.
 You can create a new path that closes the gap, edit existing paths to close the gap, or adjust the gap options in the Live Paint group.
-When you merge Live Paint groups with different gap settings, Adobe Illustrator follows these rules:

 You can avoid gaps in your Live Paint artwork by overdrawing paths, which means you extend them past each other.
-You can then select and delete the excess edges that result or apply a Stroke of None to them.
+You can then select and delete the resulting excess edges, or apply a Stroke of None to them.

 Highlight gaps in a Live Paint group

-Select the Live Paint group in your artwork.
+Select the Live Paint group on the canvas.

 Set Live Paint gap options